Builders hardware: Furniture hardware

 Furniture hardware are those products that are used to support the furniture look, design and durability.
 Furniture hardware products include furniture frames, furniture legs, furniture arms, etc.

-Safety & security hardware
+Safety and security hardware

 Buildings, goods and their occupants needs protection from fire, intruders, and other external agents.
 Proper protection systems include fire safe security system, home monitoring, smoke detectors, locksets, window guards, etc.

 Plumbing hardware

 Plumbing hardware products are used for supplying water throughout the building using hose, pipes and tubes.
 These hardware products ensure that water is supplied properly and continuously.
 Since water runs or remains all the time in these products, it is needed that the materials with which these products are highly corrosion resistant and can withstand extreme temperatures.
 The most common materials are copper, aluminum, steel and PVC.

 Cabinet hardware

 The products that are used to make cabinets working come under cabinet hardware like cabinet fasteners, brackets, latches, hinges, pulls, locks, etc. Cabinet hardware are small components that make cabinets functional.
 These products are made of materials like plastics, metals and may be glasses.